-Diluted earnings per common share decreased \$0.39 during the first six months of 2009, or 53.4%, to \$0.34 from \$0.73 for the same period last year.
-The decrease in diluted earnings per share was attributable to a \$140.5 million, or \$0.45 per diluted share, other-than-temporary impairment charge relate to our investment in Liberty International, PLC, or Liberty, a U.K. REIT.
+Diluted earnings per unit decreased \$0.39 during the first six months of 2009, or 53.4%, to \$0.34 from \$0.73 for the same period last year.
+The decrease in diluted earnings per unit was attributable to a \$140.5 million, or \$0.45 per unit, other-than-temporary impairment charge relate to our investment in Liberty International, PLC, or Liberty, a U.K. REIT.
 We recorded the other-than-temporary charge in the first six months of 2009 due to the significance and duration of the decline in quoted fair value, including related currency exchange component, below the carrying value of the securities.
 During the six months ended June 30, 2008, we recorded a \$20.3 million loss on extinguishment of debt related to our redemption of the 7% MandatOry Par Put Remarketed Securities, or MOPPRS.
-For the quarterly and six-month periods, we also had additional dilution to earnings per share from our 2009 equity offerings of approximately \$0.05 per diluted share.
+For the quarterly and six-month periods, we also had additional dilution to earnings per unit from Simon Property's 2009 equity offerings of approximately \$0.05 per unit.